nikita-olechko/Backtesting-Trading-Strategies/README.md

 # Running Multiple Strategies:

 If you want to run several strategies simultaneously, you can create new instances of the backtest system.
 It's recommended to run them in separate consoles if you want to see live updates.

+# Data:

+The system searches for asset data in 2 ways: first, locally on your system, and then from IBKR.
+If it cannot find the appropriate data on your system, it will attempt to retrieve it from IBKR and write it to the system locally.
+This is done to speed up future strategy testing, as retrieving data from IBKR takes time, especially for large datasets.

+The system keeps an internal list of erroredTickers, as IBKR does not always successfully return all tickers, and so the system will skip tickers previously errored.
+To try all tickers again, delete the file /data/ErroredTickers/ErroredTickers.csv

 # Disclaimer: